 The third Kennedy-Nixon Presidential Debate in the United States.
-Charles Van Fremd from CBS News asks Democratic candidate Senator John F Kennedy whether he owed an apology to U.S. Vice President Richard Nixon and the Republican party for some strong charges made by former President Harry Truman.
+Charles Van Fremd from CBS News asks Democratic candidate Senator John F Kennedy whether he owed an apology to Vice President Nixon and the Republican Party, on behalf of Democrats, after former President Harry Truman "bluntly suggested where the Vice President and the Republican Party could go."
 Kennedy answers that President Harry S Truman has his methods of expressing things and he has been in politics for fifty years.
-He says that he could not tell President Truman to change his particular speaking manner.
+He says that he could not tell President Truman to change his particular speaking manner, and perhaps only Mrs Truman could.
 Republican candidate Vice President Richard M Nixon says that U.S. President has an obligation not to lose his temper in public.
+He speaks of the importance of the standing of the office of the President, and how children all over America are influenced by the behavior and words of the President.
 He states that he is proud that President Eisenhower has restored dignity and good language to the conduct of U.S. Presidency.
-He concludes that if he wins the election he would approach President Eisenhower in maintaining the dignity of the office.
+He implies that if he wins the election he would be the right kind of role model for children.

 This historic stock footage available in HD video.
 View pricing below video player.